 Associate Professor Kelly Freebody

-Kelly’s research interests draw on methodological innovation and theory development in the area of applied drama for social justice – focusing on intersections between drama, social justice, education, and qualitative research methods.
+Kelly’s research interests draw on methodological innovation and theory development in the area of applied drama for social justice – focusing on intersections between English Language Teaching, drama, social justice, education, and qualitative research methods.

 Kelly is a qualified secondary drama and English teacher, with experience teaching in Australia, the UK, Hong Kong and Taiwan.
 Kelly coordinates core pedagogy units in The Combined Degrees in education, with a focus on creative and critical pedagogy, school-community relationships, and pedagogies of hope.